CiganOliviu/cpp-algo-data-structures/README.md

 # algoDataStructures
-A standard implementation in C++ of the main used data structures
+A standard implementation in C++ of the main used data structures.